 Differences Between Joro Spiders And Golden Silk Orb-Weavers

-You can tell the difference between the two spiders by the red markings on the Joro spider.
-The golden silk orb-weavers do not have any red on them.
-The webs of each are also different, with the Joro capable of making massive webs up to 10 feet wide.
-You can find Joro spider webs high in trees, whereas golden silks prefer to make theirs closer to the ground like most spiders.
+You can tell the difference between the two spiders by the markings on their backs and their legs.
+The golden silk orb-weavers have backs that are dull orange with yellow spots and tufts of black hair on their legs that appear to look like legwarmers or pipe cleaners.
+The joro spiders are quite often bright yellow or brown, depending on their sex and their legs do not have tufts.
+The webs of each are also different, with the Joro capable of making massive yellow-colored webs up to 10 feet wide, with a more three-dimensional look.
+You can find Joro spider webs high in trees, whereas golden silks prefer to make their traditional white-colored webs closer to the ground like most spiders.

 Joro Spiders vs Golden Silk Orb-Weavers: Size

-Golden silk orb-weavers are a little bigger than Joro spiders.
-Their body can get to be 1.5-2 inches long, while Joros are 0.5-1inch.
+Golden silk orb weavers are a little bigger than Joro spiders.
+Their body can get to be 1.5-2 inches long, while Joros are 0.5-1 inches.
 The leg span of golden silk is 4-5 inches, while the leg span of Joros is 3-4 inches.

 Joro Spiders vs Golden Silk Orb-Weavers: Web Spinning